Vincent-glitch/Pandas-Challenge/README.md

-Pandas, Pandas, Pandas

 ## Background

 Heroes of Pymoli

 ![Fantasy](Images/Fantasy.png)

-Congratulations!
-After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
-You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.

-Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+This project is a cleaning and analysis of a (hypothetical) free-to-play game's micro-transaction data.
+The players are able to purchase optional items to enhance their experience, this purchase data was analyzed with a report breaking down meaningful insights.

-Your final report includes each of the following:
+The final report includes:

 ### Player Count

-* Total Number of Players
+* Total Unique Number of Players

 ### Purchasing Analysis (Total)
 * Number of Unique Items
 * Average Purchase Price
 * Total Number of Purchases
 * Total Revenue

 ### Gender Demographics
 * Percentage and Count of Male Players
 * Percentage and Count of Female Players
 * Percentage and Count of Other / Non-Disclosed

 ### Purchasing Analysis (Gender)

-* The below each broken by gender
   * Purchase Count
   * Average Purchase Price
   * Total Purchase Value
   * Average Purchase Total per Person by Gender

 ### Age Demographics

-* The below each broken into bins of 4 years (i.e. &lt;10, 10-14, 15-19, etc.)
+*This analysis has age groups put into bins of 4 year periods.
+(10-14, 15-19, etc.)
   * Purchase Count
   * Average Purchase Price
   * Total Purchase Value
   * Average Purchase Total per Person by Age Group

 ### Top Spenders

-* Identify the the top 5 spenders in the game by total purchase value, then list (in a table):
-  * SN
+  * Spender Name
   * Purchase Count
   * Average Purchase Price
   * Total Purchase Value

 ### Most Popular Items

-* Identify the 5 most popular items by purchase count, then list (in a table):
   * Item ID
   * Item Name
   * Purchase Count